-Box 3: Mechanics of Monolayer Migration\
+Box 3.
+Mechanics of monolayer migration

-- Cells generate a long range gradient of intercellular tension by engaging in a multi-cellular tug-of-war. - As cellular density or mutual adhesion increases, monolayer fluctuations become increasingly rugged, sluggish, and cooperative in a manner strongly reminiscent of approach to kinetic arrest in a glass transition. - Each cell tends to trek along local orientations of maximal principal stress\\ or, equivalently, minimal intercellular shear stress, across a rugged stress landscape.

-\ Mechanics: the relationship between motions and the forces that drive them

-\\Chemotaxis, durotaxis, and haptotaxis cause cellular motions.
-Underlying forces are not separate from these three laws but rather is subsumed by them.
+- Cells generate a long-range gradient of intercellular tension by engaging in a multi-cellular tug-of-war. - As cellular density or mutual adhesion increases, monolayer fluctuations become increasingly rugged, sluggish, and cooperative, in a manner strongly reminiscent of the approach to kinetic arrest in a glass transition. - Each cell tends to trek along local orientations of maximal principal stress or, equivalently, minimal intercellular shear stress, across a rugged stress landscape. - Mechanics: the relationship between motions and the forces that drive them. - Chemotaxis, durotaxis, and haptotaxis cause cellular motions.
+The underlying forces are not separate from these three laws, but are rather subsumed by them.